proplot-dev/proplot/docs/usage.rst

   and :ref:`merge <ug_cmaps_merge>` existing colormaps and color cycles.
 It can also :ref:`make new colormaps <ug_cmaps_new>` and :ref:`color cycles <ug_cycles_new>` from scratch.
-* The `~proplot.colors.LinearSegmentedColormap` and
+* The `~proplot.colors.ContinuousColormap` and
-  `~proplot.colors.ListedColormap` subclasses replace the default matplotlib colormap classes and add several methods.
-The new `~proplot.colors.PerceptuallyUniformColormap` class is used to make colormaps with :ref:`perceptually uniform transitions <ug_perceptual>`.
+  `~proplot.colors.DiscreteColormap` subclasses replace the default matplotlib colormap classes and add several methods.
+The new `~proplot.colors.PerceptualColormap` class is used to make colormaps with :ref:`perceptually uniform transitions <ug_perceptual>`.
 * The `~proplot.demos.show_cmaps`, `~proplot.demos.show_cycles`,
   `~proplot.demos.show_colors`, `~proplot.demos.show_fonts`,